joerivandervelde/pgx-variants/README.md

 # pgx-variants
 A tool to extract pharmacogenomic associations from next-generation sequencing data.
-Currently, this is a proof-of-concept app only.
+Currently, this is a proof-of-concept.
 Use only for demonstrative purposes.

 ## How to compile
 Compile using Java 8+ with these dependencies: